davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 If you've ever ued the `ping` command to check if you're online, heartbeating is pretty much the same concept.
 A heartbeat is a request/response pair.
 To start a heartbeat, one node sends a request, asking "Are you still online?"
 As soon as it can, the other node responds, "Yes, I am!"
 If a node has gone offline, it will not have the opportunity to send a response to the heartbeat request, so getting a response to your heartbeat request is pretty strong evidence the other node is still online.

 By having each node periodically send heartbeats to all other nodes and track who did and did not respond, we can build local information on each node tracking which peers are online or offline.
 Assuming each node either is online and responding to all heartbeats, or offline and not responding to any heartbeats, all nodes should end up with an identical faulted/non-faulted map in local memory.
-Problem 1 solved.
+That's one subproblem checked off.

 ### Selecting a Leader

 Once every node has built an identical map of online vs faulted nodes using the heartbeating system, we just need a deterministic rule every node can run on that map to pick a leader.

 The simplest approach is to use some kind of **bully algorithm**.
-Bully algorithms follow the principle, "the biggest guy wins" &mdash; you come up with a sort order of some kind, and then pick the element that's first or last in the sorted list.
+Bully algorithms follow the principle, "the biggest guy wins" &mdash; you sort the list of candidates by some metric, and then pick the element that's first or last in the sorted list.
 If every node starts with same list, they'll all come up with the same sort order, and so they'll all pick the same element out of that list.

 To apply that idea here, we start by assigning every node a numerical ID: